Announcing the TechCrunch Disrupt NY 2017 agenda

 4:15 PM – 4:30 PM

-Founder Spotlight: Zahir Dossa (Functions of Beauty)
+Founder Spotlight: Zahir Dossa (Function of Beauty)

 4:20 PM – 5:00 PM